-Gay Bulgaria LGBT, gay life in Bulgaria, including information about bars, what's hot and what's not, which bars to go to and an insight to the culture.
+Gay Bulgaria LGBT, gay life in Bulgaria, including information about bars, what’s hot and what’s not, which bars to go to and insight into the culture.

 Ruled for many years by the Soviet Union, Bulgaria is suddenly standing on its own feet ready to bring equality to all.
 For years, the homosexual community faced intolerance and even severe beatings if caught.
 As Bulgaria establishes newfound freedoms and joins the EU, new laws have been enacted to protect gay men and women.

 The capital city, Sofia, is sadly one of many areas that are steadfast against accepting the homosexual crowd.
 Though it is a city where youth go for entertainment and nightlife, Sofia is filled with older men and women who lived through the oppressive rule and are now adjusting to true democracy.
 As Bulgaria has joined the EU this year, things will begin changing rapidly.